1 Example programs

 Determines whether some value is a structure.

-Extracts the substring starting at a 0-based index up to the second 0-based index (exclusive).
+Extracts the substring starting at i up to j (or the end if j is not provided).

 Converts a symbol to a string.